mediafinger/chimera_http_client/README.markdown

 * `monitor` - to collect metrics about requests, the basis for your instrumentation needs
 * `retries` - the number of times a failed idempotent request is retried, can be overwritten in any request, the default is `0` (no retries)
 * `retry_delay` - the base delay in seconds between retries, can be overwritten in any request, the default is `1`
+* `serializer` - override how a Hash/Array request body is turned into a request, can be overwritten in any request, below more details
 * `timeout` - the timeout for all requests, can be overwritten in any request, the default are 3 seconds
 * `user_agent` - if you would like your calls to identify with a specific user agent
 * `verbose` - the default is `false`, set it to true while debugging issues